teamon/teamon.github.io/_posts/2016-12-26-measuring-visualizing-genstage-flow-with-gnuplot.md

 ```

 In short, the progress process opens a separate log file for every scope given,
-saves the time of own start and for every `:incr` message writes new line into related file.
+saves the time of own start and for every `:incr` message writes a new line into a related file.
 We keep the files open to avoid opening it for every event (which would be much slower).
 Since it is a separate process, that is stopped after processing is finished,
 we don't really have to care about closing open files - every file handle